JAY BOY RECORDS

 There are many different reasons why some record labels are more collectable than others.
 In the case of the Jay Boy label, launched in Britain in November 1968, it was because of the treasure trove of Soul and R ‘n’ B released on it from some of America’s most iconic labels.

+The label imprint was started by Edward Kassner in 1968 and benefitted from his continued working partnership with US record producer and A&R man Danny Kessler.
+Indeed the name itself came from Danny’s son known as Jay.
 The first release, “You Can’t Do That” by Doris Willingham (later to be known as Doris Duke) set the bar pretty high and remains a favourite to this day, but in truth it took the label a while to find its feet.

 Of the first twenty or so records, there were British pop (Chords Five, Migil 5) and reggae releases, including several that were The Pyramids under a variety of names and a couple of releases that came to Britain from Canada (Dee & The Quotum, Lyons & Malone).
 There was also a single, “Saturday Gigue” by The Roundtable, taken from a Jay Boy LP called “Spinning Wheel” by David Munrow and other musicians from The Early Music Consort; quite a diversity of music genres.